Your Employer and Their Insurance

 All employers with three or more employees in Apex, Sanford and throughout the state of North Carolina.
 The individual employee is not responsible for carrying workers’ compensation insurance.

-If you are injured while working, the first thing you should do is seek medical attention.
+If you are injured while working, the first thing you should do is notify your employer and ask them to direct you to a doctor for medical attention.

 Do not wait to see if your injury heals on its own.
-If you wait even a day or two to go to the doctor, the insurance company may argue that the injury did not occur at work or even that it occurred at a different date and time.
+If you wait even a day or two to tell your employer about the injury or go to their doctor, the insurance company may argue that the injury did not occur at work or even that it occurred at a different date and time.

-To avoid these arguments by the insurance company, verify your claim and injury by requesting and obtaining a timely report from a doctor or medical professional.
-This report should include information such as the date, time and circumstances surrounding your injury.
+To avoid these arguments by the insurance company, notify your employer/supervisor in writing and then further verify your claim and injury by requesting and obtaining a timely report from a doctor or medical professional.
+This report should include information such as the date, time, and circumstances surrounding your injury.

-It is best to follow the direction of your employer if you are hurt on the job.
+In North Carolina, the employer/insurance company has the right to direct and control your medical treatment.
+There are some exceptions to this rule, but especially at the beginning of the case, it is crucial that you follow the direction of your employer.
 When you see the doctor, be sure to give specific details about your injury and the circumstances surrounding it to the doctor, nurse, physician’s assistant or other health care professional.
 Additionally, document on the intake form that your injury occurred at work.
 Most hospitals and doctors’ offices provide these forms.

-Yes, as part of your workers’ compensation benefits, you may receive partial or whole lost wages, disability (temporary or permanent) payments, compensation for your medical bills and compensation for vocational rehabilitation, a process designed to help you go back to work following your injury.
+Yes, as part of your workers’ compensation benefits, you may receive partial or whole lost wages, disability (temporary or permanent) payments, compensation for your medical bills, and compensation for vocational rehabilitation, a process designed to help you go back to work following your injury.
 The benefits could also pay for medical and rehabilitative care needed to cure your symptoms related to the injury or provide relief and lessen your disability.
-The benefits cover diagnostic testing, doctors’ visits, physical therapy, prescriptions and even surgical costs.
+The benefits cover treatment such as diagnostic testing, doctors’ visits, pain management, chiropractic care, physical therapy, prescriptions, surgical costs and even a return to school if it is needed.

-If you can never return to your previous job duties, you do have access to vocational rehabilitation.
+If you can never return to your previous job duties, you may have access to vocational rehabilitation.
 This is a comprehensive process during which an injured employee with a verified workers’ compensation claim receives assistance.
 Your assistance will come from a qualified rehabilitation professional.
 It’s designed to help you return to work after a disabling injury.
+In addition, if the employer does not have work that is within your restrictions, you should continue to receive a weekly wage loss check (TTD) until you can find work for up to 500 weeks.

 Yes.
 Legally, any injury you experience at your workplace or while doing work-related activities that impairs your ability to work and to earn money should be covered by your employer’s insurance.